GoogleCloudPlatform/solution-acceleration-toolkit/templates/tfengine/components/cicd/manual/README.md

 1. In the Terraform Engine config, add a `CICD` block under the `foundation` recipe and specify the following attributes:

+    * `parent_type`: Type of parent GCP resource to allow CICD to manage: can be "organization" or "folder"
+    * `parent_id`: ID of parent GCP resource to allow CICD to manage: can be the organization ID or folder ID according to parent_type.
     * `project_id`: Project ID of the `devops` project
     * `state_bucket`: Name of the state bucket
     * `repo_owner`: GitHub repo owner